wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/create-custom-dlp-policy/includes/3-customize-conditions-actions.md

 7. In the prior unit, you left off in the **Low volume of content detected** window.
 In the list of tabs across the top of the window, select **Conditions**.
 8. The **Conditions** section displays the list of three sensitive information types that were assigned to this policy by default.
 Below this list, select the **Add** button.
 This button displays a drop-down menu of data types that you can add to the policy.
 In the drop-down menu, select **Sensitive info types**.
 9. On the **Sensitive info types** window, select **+ Add**.
 This option displays the list of sensitive information types that you can choose from.
-10. While you can scroll down through the list to the **U.S. Driver's License Number**, it will be quicker toenter **U.S.** in the search box.
+10. While you can scroll down through the list to the **U.S. Driver's License Number**, it will be quicker to enter **U.S.** in the search box.
 Entering **U.S.** in the search box will display the list of U.S.-specific information types.
 11. Select the **U.S. Driver's License Number** checkbox and then select **Add**.
 12. Select **Done**.
 13. You should now see **U.S. Driver's License Number** appear as a fourth sensitive information type assigned to this policy.